mcagov/droits/terraform/README.md

   - AWS CLI: run a command such as ``aws s3 ls`` which should list all the S3 buckets in the dev environment
 - Set up the sensitive environment variables locally

   - You will need to set the sensitive variables as TF_VARs.
-To do this, make a new .sh file and write the following to it:export TF_VAR_ecr_repository_url=[value]
+To do this, make a new .sh file and write the following to it:

 ```
 export TF_VAR_ecr_repository_url=[value]